 By this time, if you have worked your way through the collection of essays under the ‘Harry Potter and the Dark Lord’ heading, you will have encountered my own interpretation of how one makes a Horcrux.
 And I postulate that to possess the sacrificial victim is an inherent component of it.
 With this in mind, regarding the Ring, I am 96% convinced that killing Myrtle/creating the Ring was an experiment.
 In the full-bore mad scientist tradition.

-In fact, done *primarily* as an experiment.
+In fact, it was done *primarily* as an experiment.
 Reasoned out logically, and executed very much in accordance with scientific principles.
 And it worked.

 Tom may or may not have already found the books which referenced Horcruxes by the time he questioned Slughorn.
 Slughorn wibbled about an unnamed “spell” which enabled it.
-Sluggy would probably have been squeamish about mentioning the AK too, but I don’t think he’d have been as squeamish over the AK as he was about that unnamed one.
+Sluggy would probably have been squeamish about the AK too, but I don’t think he’d have been anything like as squeamish over the AK as he was about that unnamed spell.

 But I could see Sluggy hyperventilating in that manner about a *possession* spell.
 Possession is pretty widely known about in the ww, but it isn’t actually something that happens very often.
 I very much doubt that it’s mentioned any more often than it has to be, and the only person in all seven books who we’ve ever heard of having *done* it is Tom Riddle.

-I doubt that he kept up with spell-less murders to create his later Horcruxes, but he still didn’t need a spell to possess his victim.
+I doubt that he continued to use spell-less murders to create all his later Horcruxes, but he still didn’t need a spell in order to possess his victim.

 While we’re on the subject; possession is another thing that Rowling seems to have thrown into the pot without really thinking through the implications.
 She used it as a major element in both of the first two books, and then never touched it again.
 Even though it was an established element in her universe.

-(I do play with the possibility that the Cup took Bellatrix over once Tom entrusted her with it, but that would have been offstage, and is another of my theories that remains unconfirmed, although that reading might answer a few questions.)
+(I do play with the possibility that the Cup took Bellatrix over once Tom entrusted her with it, but that would have been offstage, and is another of my theories that remains unconfirmed, although that reading might potentially answer a number of questions.)

 And actually what comes closest to behaving as possession that we hear about over the main course of the series (leaving aside the argument that the Imperius curse was developed as a spell-based simulation of possession) makes it sound like the commonest danger of possession is from cursed artifacts rather than other wizards.
 Like “the book that you can’t stop reading” and suchlike.